carlynorama/UnsafeWrapCSampler/README.md

 ### Use the closure syntax

-There is a great closure syntax for many of the APIS which means not needing to manually allocate and deallocate pointers.
+There is a great closure syntax for many of the Unsafe APIS, which means not needing to manually allocate and deallocate pointers.
 The closures can return any type wanted.
 This example uses a special Array initializer which I thought was pretty cool in and of itself.
-It's a little trick because initializedCount absolutely needs to be set to tell Swift how big the array ended up being.
+It's a little tricky because initializedCount absolutely needs to be set to tell Swift how big the array ended up being.

 ```Swift
     public func makeArrayOfRandomIntClosure(count:Int) -> [Int] {